 Transferring exploits, python scripts, and loading modules are often needed during penetration testing activities.
-Since the terminal is the tool used mostly, its essential to understand the basics of the file transfer.
+Since the terminal is the tool used mainly, it’s essential to understand the basics of the file transfer.

-A pen tester should be well equipped with different tricks to transfer files from a remote server as well from one directory to another.
-In this tutorial, we shall discuss different ways to transfer files using the command-line.
+A pen tester should be well equipped with different tricks to transfer files from a remote server and from one directory to another.
+This tutorial will discuss various ways to transfer files using the command line.

 1. Python Server

-Python is the basic package that comes preinstalled in almost all the Debian based systems.
+Python is the basic package preinstalled in almost all Debian-based systems.
 To transfer a file from one machine to another, do the following;

-Switch to the directory where your file that you want to transfer exists.
+Switch to the directory where the file that you want to transfer exists.
 Start a simple python server.
 Enter the following command;

 $ python -m SimpleHTTPServer 8080